 If you suspect your cat is drinking too much water, measure it out as described earlier in this article and keep a log of how much water your cat is drinking.

 On your log record any changes in your cat’s behavior or health.
-Ask yourself questions like:
+Ask, has your cat’s:

 If your cat is consistently drinking more than 45 mL of water per pound of body weight each day, or if you notice any other signs such as decreased activity, increased appetite, and decreased weight you should bring your cat to the veterinarian as soon as possible.